IainMF/Mens_Rights_NZ/Publications/Protecting and Promoting the Human Rights of Men and Boys.md

 ## Monitoring discrimination against men

 In international human rights law, States have a non-derogable and immediate requirement to eliminate discrimination against men.
-Discrimination constitutes any distinction, exclusion, restriction, preference, or other differential treatment that is directly or indirectly based on prohibited grounds of discrimination and that has the intention or effect of nullifying or impairing the recognition, enjoyment or exercise by all persons, on an equal footing, of all rights and freedoms.^[CCPR General Comment 18] ^[CESCR General Comment 20]
+Discrimination constitutes any distinction, exclusion, restriction, preference, or other differential treatment that is directly or indirectly based on prohibited grounds of discrimination and that has the intention or effect of nullifying or impairing the recognition, enjoyment or exercise by all persons, on an equal footing, of all rights and freedoms.\[20] \[66]

-States must also "adopt the necessary measures to prevent, diminish and eliminate the conditions and attitudes which cause or perpetuate substantive or de facto discrimination".^[CESCR General Comment 20]
-The Commission should monitor discrimination against men and boys to ensure compliance with international human rights treaties.
+States must also "adopt the necessary measures to prevent, diminish and eliminate the conditions and attitudes which cause or perpetuate substantive or de facto discrimination".\[66] The Commission should monitor discrimination against men and boys to ensure compliance with international human rights treaties.
 Including monitoring conditions and attitudes that cause or perpetuate discrimination against men and boys.

 ### International human rights on discrimination

 General Comments from both the *UN Human Rights Committee* and the *Committee on Economic, Social and Cultural Rights* expand on States' obligations to eliminate discrimination against women and men in General Comments.
 These documents outline the areas the Commission should be monitoring with regard to equal rights for men.

-The Commission should refer to CCPR General Comment 18^[CCPR General Comment 18], and ICESCR General Comment 20^[CESCR General Comment 20] when monitoring discrimination.
+The Commission should refer to CCPR General Comment 18\[20], and ICESCR General Comment 20\[66] when monitoring discrimination.
 This includes:

 -   The extent that men have equality under the law & equal protection of the law;
 -   The extent that men have equal and effective protection against discrimination;